X-Women: The Sinister Virus: History

-A follow up to X-Men 2: Clone Wars focusing on the female members of the X-Men was planned due to acclaim and sales of previous X-Men titles for the Sega Genesis, as well as the positive reception Clockwork Tortoise garnered for their adaptations based on Batman: The Animated Series, which led them on being contracted to develop a third X-Men project for the Genesis after approval was given.
-X-Men: Gamesmaster's Legacy co-producer John Pedigo served as main producer of X-Women: The Sinister Virus, with John O’ Brien acting as programmer of the project alongside artists Chris George, Robert Hunter and Stephen Thomson, among other team members collaborating in its development.
+A follow-up to X-Men 2: Clone Wars focusing on the female members of the X-Men was planned due to acclaim and sales of previous X-Men titles for the Sega Genesis, as well as the positive reception Clockwork Tortoise garnered for their adaptations based on Batman: The Animated Series, which led them on being contracted to develop a third X-Men project for the Genesis after approval was given.
+X-Men: Gamesmaster's Legacy co-producer John Pedigo served as main producer of X-Women: The Sinister Virus, with John O' Brien acting as programmer of the project alongside artists Chris George, Robert Hunter and Stephen Thomson, among other team members collaborating in its development.

 X-Women: The Sinister Virus was first showcased to the public in an early playable state at E3 1996 to positive response from the audience, with Sega touting the game for a late 1996 launch as one of their last first-party releases for the Genesis alongside other titles such as Sonic 3D Blast and Vectorman 2.
 The game's release was then delayed and now touted for a December 1996 launch, before being delayed one last time to January 1997 instead, with GamePro previewing the title in their November 1996 issue under the name Marvel Comics X-Women: The Sinister Virus.
-It was also reportedly demonstrated during the 1997 Innoventions exhibition at Epcot, however Pedigo stated that the title did not make its appearance at the event.
-Its development and release were later cancelled for unknown reasons, however several factors have been given as to why the title was never published in recent years.
+It was also reportedly demonstrated during the 1997 Innoventions exhibition at Epcot, but Pedigo said that the title did not make its appearance at the event.
+Its development and release were later cancelled for unknown reasons, but several factors have been given as to why the title was never published in recent years.

 Pedigo has since stated in recent years that he owned a prototype of X-Women: The Sinister Virus that has since become unplayable and the only remaining proofs of its existence are various screenshots taken by several video game magazines and promotional gameplay footage, while no additional prototypes containing a ROM image of the game have been found to date.
 The title served as the last project developed by Clockwork Tortoise, as the company was disbanded due to internal issues.